Streamlining Account Creation & Subscription Flow for Conversion and Clarity

 Benchmarking

-We conducted competitive research across industry leaders like The New York Times, The Wall Street Journal, and The Athletic.
+We conducted competitive research across industry leaders like The New York Times, The Wall Street Journal, and The Athletic among others.
 This helped us identify best practices in subscription flows, pricing presentation, and trust-building elements.

 Existing Product Analysis